Rakshith176/IRIS_191CS148_1_Django/README.md

 ```
 python manage.py runserver
 ```
-* You will be provided a url on the terminal which for example looks like http://127.0.0.1:8000/ Paste the url in the browser to run the project locally(this project's home page will appear after adding /lib at the end of given url)
+* You will be provided a url on the terminal which for example looks like http://127.0.0.1:8000/ .
+Paste the url in the browser to run the project locally(this project's home page will appear after adding /lib at the end of given url)

 ## Implemented Features
    ### Admin
-   * Dashboard to add , edit, update, delete books
+   * Dashboard to add , edit, update, delete books.
-   * Has access to approve or reject the book issue request created by the student(initially the request would be pending when the student creates the request)
+   * Has access to approve or reject the book issue request created by the student(initially the request would be pending when the student creates the request).
-   * A dashboard to view the approved, pending, rejected requests in three different tabs
+   * A dashboard to view the approved, pending, rejected requests in three different tabs.
    * Once the approved book is returned(considered a complete transaction) it gets added to the transaction dashboard.
-Where all transaction history is shown with required parameters
+Where all transaction history is shown with required parameters.
    * The admin also has an option to **download** all the transaction history(book, student, issue date, return date, duration) as a csv file.

    ### Student